Baileys Harbor, Wisconsin

 Baileys Harbor is a town in Door County, Wisconsin, United States.
-The population was 1,003 at the 2000 census.
+The population was 1,349 at the 2020 census.
 The unincorporated community of Peninsula Center is located in the town.
 The census-designated place of Baileys Harbor is also located with the town.

 History

 The town was named for a Great Lakes ship captain named Bailey who was caught in an unexpected severe storm in 1848 and found shelter in the harbor.
 The area was formerly known as Gibraltar.
-A Native American name for the harbor is "Ah-quah-o-me-ning" for "Fish go to shore".
+A Native American name for the harbor is "Ah-quah-o-me-ning", meaning "Fish go to shore".